SeguraChain/SeguraChain/README.md

-<h2>SeguraChain is not complete, but almost every tools are completed.</h2>
+<h2>SeguraChain is complete to be use in production mode, but almost every tools are not completed.</h2>
 <h3> You can setup your own blockchain from ChatGPT or Claude AI or follow wikipages </h3>
 <h2>If you like the project, please provide a Star</h2>
 Summary: SeguraChain (Secured Chain translated from Spanish) is a technology developed mainly in C#,